Your Holiday Survival Guide

 Making new friends will probably take some time and practice.
 It’s unlikely that you’ll be best friends with the next person you meet and have a random conversation with, but that doesn’t mean you won’t find friends.
 If you don’t get a conversation started, shake it off and try with someone new.

 Community and connection are the reasons we host retreats.
-We’ve met countless women at Retreat in the Pines who have formed incredible friendships in less than 48 hours, like Carole and Cheryl.
+I’ve met countless women at Retreat in the Pines who have formed incredible friendships in less than 48 hours, like Carole and Cheryl.
 And I can tell you from the friendships I’ve made at retreats – whether they’re a friend for a reason, season or lifetime – it’s absolutely worth it.

 If you need to meet a friend stat, consider attending one of our upcoming retreats!